twumasiclement/Bayesian-Adaptive-Design-In-Oncology-Task-R-Codes/README.md

 # Bayesian-Adaptive-Design-In-Oncology-Task-R-Codes
-This contains the R codes used to implement a simulation experiment and reporting exercise on Phase II Bayesian Adaptive Design for an oncology trial in prostate cancer.
+`BayesianAdaptiveDesign_MainRCodes_Twumasi.r` contains the R codes used to implement a simulation experiment and reporting exercise on Phase II Bayesian Adaptive Design for an oncology trial in prostate cancer.
 It codes are organised in two parts as follows:

 # Part 1: Phase II Bayesian Adaptive Design – Simulation Task